xpack/web-doxygen/website/docs/api/files/src-dotdirdeps-cpp.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Assembles a list of the directory relations and whether or not they result from "inheritance".</p>
+Assembles a list of the directory relations and whether or not they result from "inheritance".

 <dl class="doxyParamsList">